torproject/tor/doc/HACKING/CircuitPaddingDevelopment.md

 complex patterns of sent traffic than can be expressed by our current histogram and length count events.

-In other words, if you wish your machine to react to a certain count of incoming cells in a row, you have to have a state for each cell, and use the infinity bin to timeout of the sequence in each state.
+For example: if you wish your machine to react to a certain count of incoming cells in a row, right now you have to have a state for each cell, and use the infinity bin to timeout of the sequence in each state.
 We could make this more compact if each state had an arrival cell counter and inter-cell timeout.
 Or we could make more complex mechanisms to recognize certain patterns of arrival